 USC Upstate admissions are on a rolling basis.
 You may submit an application up to the second day after classes have met.
 However, it is advisable to apply in April for summer or fall semesters or apply in October for spring semester.
 Note that “fall” courses begin in mid-August and “spring” courses begin in January.

-If a student transfers from a two-year technical college in South Carolina, a maximum of seventy-six (76) are transferable.
+If a student transfers from a two-year technical college in South Carolina, a maximum of seventy-six (76) credits are transferable.
 A maximum of ninety (90) credits may be transferred from a four-year college.
-The state of South Carolina provides a list of courses which may be transferred from South Carolina Technical Colleges.
-The list is on page 23 of the USC Upstate Catalog.
+The state of South Carolina provides a list of courses that may be transferred from South Carolina Technical Colleges.
+The list is on page 23 of the USC Upstate catalog.
 In considering courses that will transfer, the prospective student must take into consideration the major(s) he/she wants to pursue.
 General and specific school transfer information is available on the USC Upstate Admissions website.

 Major courses are designated as 300, 400 and 500 level courses.
 Major courses enable a student to specialize in a particular area of interest.
 A minimum grade of a “C” is required in major courses.

-Pre-requisites are courses that must be taken prior to a higher-level course.
+Prerequisites are courses that must be taken prior to a higher-level course.
 Co-requisites are course that may or must be taken concurrently.

 All students must complete the federal form, FAFSA.
 The USC Upstate code is "006951."
 A financial aid counselor is scheduled to meet with prospective and continuing students at USC Upstate Greenville Campus at least once a month.
 More information about financial aid can be found on the USC Upstate Financial Aid website.

 The Greenville Connection